PSYCHOL 1100OL - Introductory Psychology

 - demonstrated by study abroad or with an understanding of indigenous knowledges

 - a capacity for self-reflection and a willingness to engage in self-appraisal

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 2, 3, 4

-This text comes as a package available to purchase, together with a writing guide, an e-version of the textbook and a code to access the online interactive content ("Connect").
-If you choose not to purchase the textbook there are some hardcopies available for loan from the Barr Smith library or you can access the 2019 version online via the Barr Smith library.
-You can access code to Connect via the Introductory Psychology course.
+This text comes as a package available from the bookshop on campus (Co-op) or online, together with a writing guide, an e-version of the textbook and a code to access the online interactive content ("Connect").
+It is preferable that you access a copy of this text (either hardcopy or e-book) because the course is based on its content.
+However, if you choose not to purchase the textbook there are some hard copies available for loan from the library and the 2019 version is available as an ebook in the library.

 Online LearningAs this course is based around on-line learning, much of the communication within it will occur on-line.
 It is therefore important